 - Mouthwash – Study published in the International Journal of Infectious Diseases (IJID) in December 2014 found contaminated alcohol-free mouthwash to be the source of B. cepacia colonization and infection in ICU patients undergoing mechanical ventilation.

 - Stool softener – In July 2016, the FDA and CDC announced they were investigating a multistate outbreak of B. cepacia linked to contaminated liquid docusate product that infected at least 60 people in 8 states.

 Signs and symptoms of B. cepacia infection include:

 Since B. cepacia is often resistant to common antibiotics, the infection is difficult to treat once its reached the lungs.
 However, some species may be successfully treated with a combination of antibiotics.
 Basic infection prevention and control practices can significantly reduce the risk of contracting or spreading B. cepacia.

-The Product Liability Litigation Group at our law firm is an experienced team of trial lawyers that focus on the representation of plaintiffs in B. Cepacia infection lawsuits.
+The Product Liability Litigation Group at Schmidt & Clark, LLP law firm is an experienced team of trial lawyers that focus on the representation of plaintiffs in B. Cepacia infection lawsuits.
 We are handling individual litigation nationwide and currently accepting new injury and death cases in all 50 states.